Malmadork/cookies/README.md

-# About

-Cookies.js is used to handle cookies when using a server with jquery.
-Can be used in place of jquery.cookie.

 # Cookies.js Overview

 Cookies.js is used to work around a unique jquery.cookies error that occurs.
 Some, including myself, encountered errors when using `$.cookie`.
 I decided to take it upon myself to create an easy to use cookie method for anyone.